Hellenistic armies: Chariots

-Elephants
+War Elephants

 War elephants were considered unreliable by Greek military writers and thinkers, but played an important role in many battles of the Hellenistic era, especially in the east.
 As was proven many times before, as well as in the wars of Pyrrhus of Epirus and Hannibal, elephants could throw a competent enemy battle line into confusion and win the day, as long as the enemy was not accustomed to battle against them.
 But, if used for a frontal assault, the danger of them panicking and charging into the lines of their own army was great.
 As Livy attested, elephants were more dangerous when scared than when controlled.
 The Hellenistic generals were well aware of this fact and thus did not deploy them before or among their battle line, as was the case in Hydaspes or in Zama, both examples of how routing elephants could cost the battle.
 Instead, they were deployed on the wings, where they could keep the enemy cavalry at bay, protecting the infantry from a cavalry outflank.
 Against them, the enemy would use his own elephants, a necessity, since cavalry would never be able to conquer them.
 There, should they be defeated, they would have space to retreat without getting in the way of the infantry.
 Elephants would sometimes be accompanied by irregular infantry battalions, which would assist in the elephantomachia (elephant battle), while at the same time protecting their side from enemy infantry.

 A peculiar use of the elephants is attested during the Battle of Ipsus, where Seleucus Nicator posted his elephants in a long line between the battlefield and the victorious cavalry of Demetrius, effectively keeping him away and gaining victory.
 This incident might be the best attestation to the unwillingness of horses to approach an elephant.

 War elephants were typically fitted with a tower on their back that housed several soldiers armed with sarissae and projectiles (arrows or javelins) to unload on the enemy.
 The rider (mahout) sat across the neck and guided the elephant into battle.
 Armour too, was sometimes wrapped around the elephants to protect them and increase the natural defense offered by the thickness of their hides.
 The size of the tower would be proportionate to the size of the elephants, the Asiatic being considerably larger than the North African elephants used by the Ptolemies.
 Polybius gives a valuable account of an elephant battle between these two species in his description of the battle of Raphia, where the beasts of Antiochus easily routed their African counterparts, yet the King failed to claim victory, since Ptolemy's phalanx forced his center into a disorderly retreat.